Hombre Muerto North Project in Argentina

 The first diamond core hole has been advanced to a depth of 105 meters with a target depth of up to 350 meters.
 The geological profile observed so far in the core is that of sand, gravel, and clay, with a small halite zone, consistent with the expected geology.
 Brine was encountered from the top of the hole, and samples have been taken every ten meters from the current depth back to surface using a double packer unit.

 March 2018 - Installation of housing and buildings

 Feb 2018 - Hombre Muerto CEO visit

-The NRG management team recently completed a site visit to the Hombre Muerto North Lithium Project in Argentina.
+The Lithium South management team recently completed a site visit to the Hombre Muerto North Lithium Project in Argentina.
 This exciting project is located in one of the highest grade salars in Argentina where FMC has conducted lithium extraction operations for many years.
 Our technical team, including the President of Chemphys, Dr. Yi Hua Dai, inspected the site.
 Road access is excellent and we should be able to kick off our drill program in a timely manner.